-(6) How we act around LGBT+ individuals
+(6) How we act around LGBTQ+ individuals

-Needless to say, as in the case of other minorities, the way we choose to act around LGBT+ individuals has an important impact on their lives on campus.
-Someone who is supportive of LGBT+ individuals is referred to as an "ally," and contributes greatly in inclusion efforts.
-We have a worksheet to help such supporters connect with LGBT+ individuals.
-Toolbox (16)
+Needless to say, as in the case of other minorities, the way we choose to act around students, faculty, and staff members who identify as LGBTQ+ greatly affects their lives on campus.
+Someone who is supportive of students, faculty, and staff members who identify as LGBTQ+ is referred to as an "ally," and contributes greatly in inclusion efforts.
+We have a worksheet to help such supporters connect with LGBTQ+ individuals. ightharpoonupToolbox (16)